owlbarn/tutorial/chapters/algodiff.md

 | `gradhessian'` | return `(f x, grad f x, hessian f x)` |
 | `gradhessianv` | return `(grad f x v, hessian f x v)` |
 | `gradhessianv'` | return `(f x, grad f x v, hessian f x v)` |
-: List of other APIs in the AD module of Owl {#tbl:algodiff:apis}

 Differentiation is an important topic in scientific computing, and therefore is not limited to only this chapter in our book.
 As we have already shown in previous examples, we use AD in the newton method to find extreme values in optimisation problem in the Optimisation chapter.